harmonydata/harmonydata.github.io/content/en/frequently-asked-questions.md

 ## Which Large Language Model (LLM) does Harmony use?

-By default Harmony uses the HuggingFace model [sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2](https://huggingface.co/sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2).
+By default, Harmony uses the HuggingFace model [sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2](https://huggingface.co/sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2).
 In the [web tool](/app) you have the option of switching LLMs to a few other providers including OpenAI.

 {{< image src="/images/harmony-switch-llm.png" alt="How to switch LLMs in Harmony's web UI" >}}

 *Above: How to switch LLMs in Harmony's web UI*

-However from the [Python library](https://github.com/harmonydata/harmony), you have the option of choosing any LLM you prefer, including options from Vertex, OpenAI, IBM, HuggingFace, or any of your preferred providers.
+Within the [Python library](https://github.com/harmonydata/harmony), you have the option of choosing any LLM you prefer, including options from Vertex, OpenAI, IBM, HuggingFace, or any of your preferred providers.
 For example, we have taken the Shona model from the Masakhane project and tested Harmony using a [Shona LLM](/nlp-semantic-text-matching/harmony-on-kufungisisa-a-cultural-concept-of-distress-from-zimbabwe/).
 The [README in Github](https://github.com/harmonydata/harmony/blob/main/README.md) gives some examples of how you can switch the LLM inside Harmony.

 ## Does Harmony give p-values?

 At this time Harmony does not give p-values.
-Harmony matches vectors using a cosine score and p-values are not applicable in this context.
+Harmony matches vectors using a cosine score and p-values are not applicable in this context, since no statistical test is taking place.

 ## How should I report the numbers from Harmony in my paper?